Council Meeting Schedule, Agendas and Minutes

 Legislative Services is responsible for the preparation of council agendas and minutes.
 To ensure Council agenda files are small enough to be viewed online, not all backup documentation is included in the file.
 These documents will be made available upon request.
 Council agendas and minutes prior to February 29, 2019 that are not online can be obtained by contacting Legislative Services at firstname.lastname@example.org.

-- Boards and Committees Information is now updated from November 2019 to October 2020.
+- Boards and Committees Information are now updated from November 2020 to October 2021.

 - Council Agenda Definitions – Answers to Common Questions